-To summarize the possible risks but also benefits that emerge from a configuration c, we combine the three factors under a common one (u) that is calculated as $u_c = pv_c + ra_c + ig_c$.
-The ACI agent compares the common factors of all possible configurations and selects the highest-scoring one (Line 13 of Algorithm 3).
-By repeating this cycle, the agent gradually develops an understanding of which areas in the parameter space are more likely to fulfill SLOs, e.g., the left-bottom area in Figure 5a.
+To summarize possible risks but also benefits that emerge from a configuration c, we combine the three factors under a common one (u) that we calculate as $u_c = pv_c + ra_c + ig_c$.
+The AIF agent compares common factors of all possible configurations and selects the highest-scoring (Line 13 of Algorithm 2).
+By repeating this cycle, the agent gradually develops an understanding of which areas in the parameter space are more likely to fulfill SLOs, e.g., the left-bottom area in Fig. 5(a).